deniska-design/online_2d_game/README.md

 Features:

-Real-Time Multiplayer: Multiple users can connect to the central game server simultaneously, move across the map, and instantly see each other's actions in real time.
+* **Real-Time Multiplayer:** Multiple users can connect to the central game server simultaneously, move across the map, and instantly see each other's actions in real time.
-Dynamic Audio Feedback: Integrated audio engine triggered by key game events:
+* **Dynamic Audio Feedback:** Integrated audio engine triggered by key game events:
-Play sound when a new player joins the session.
+  * Play sound when a new player joins the session.
-Bomb explosion sound effect.
+  * Bomb explosion sound effect.
-Hit registration sound effect when a player gets caught in the blast area[cite: 3].
+  * Hit registration sound effect when a player gets caught in the blast area.
-High Optimization (Doubly Linked List): The active player pool on the server is handled via a doubly linked list structure, allowing for rapid player instantiation/cleanup upon connect or disconnect with minimal memory overhead.
+* **High Optimization (Doubly Linked List):** The active player pool on the server is handled via a doubly linked list structure, allowing for rapid player instantiation/cleanup upon connect or disconnect with minimal memory overhead.
-HP & Combat Mechanics:Every player starts with 3 Health Points.
-Current HP is rendered directly above the player character model in real time[cite: 3, 7].
+* **HP & Combat Mechanics:** Every player starts with 3 Health Points (HP).
+Current HP is rendered directly above the player character model in real time.
 Getting caught inside the bomb blast area reduces the player's health by 1 HP.
 Once a player's HP reaches 0, they die and disconnect.

 ---